tdecker91/srScrambler/README.md

 # srScrambler
-Tool to generate scrambles for various twisty puzzles.
-This is not an official WCA scrambler.
-But this is very simple and should be good enough for casual scrambles.
+Tool to generate scrambles for various twisty puzzles. ***This is not an official WCA scrambler.*** srScrambler won't generate scrambles with canceling moves, but it is still a naive scramble implemenation.
+But good enough for casual use.

 - Rubiks Cube (NxN)
 - Skewb